Cyntaax/fivem-http-wrapper/README.md

 This wrapper makes it very easy to create endpoints for you FiveM server.
 This only supports `GET` and `POST` requests for the time being.

-For post requests, it will assume the body to be `json` and decode it to be available in `res.body`
+For post requests, it will assume the body to be `json` and decode it to be available in `req.body`

 There are some thing that could be made easier and will be in time!